Germany: Teenager crashes car into sewage treatment pool – DW – 10/15/2024

 The 15-year-old driver had two 16-year-old passengers in the car with him when a police patrol car attempted to make a check in Bamberg city center, state broadcaster Bayerische Rundfunk reported.

-The driver reportedly accelerated and the vehicle quickly colliding with a guardrail before the driver lost control of the car on the junction with the B26 highway.
+The driver reportedly accelerated and the vehicle quickly collided with a guardrail before the driver lost control of the car on the junction with the B26 highway.

 The car then crashed through the gate of a sewage treatment plant and into the wastewater pool, where it sank.